kostkobv/birdfeeder/README.md

 #### Required
 `recipient`: valid recipient MSISDN,

-`originator`: valid originator accordingly to MessageBird documentation,
+`originator`: valid originator accordingly to MessageBird documentation (MSISDN or alphanumeric value not longer than 11 symbols),

 `message`: message content

 #### Response
 ##### Success `200`
-Returns the submitted object as a confirmation of correct message
+Returns the submitted object as a confirmation for valid message

 ###### Example
 ```JSON